unitedastronomer/E1-572G-Hackintosh/README.md

 ### What's not working?

-1. AirDrop & other Airport related features
+1. AirDrop, and other Airport related features
 2. Multi-touch gestures (4 fingers)
-3. Multi-touch gestures (4 fingers)
-4. Cannot access DRM content (Use chromium based browsers instead)
+3. Cannot access DRM content (Use chromium based browsers instead)
-5. WiFi & Bluetooth (macOS 12+)
+4. WiFi & Bluetooth - on Monterey (12) and newer
-6. Graphics Acceleration (macOS 13+)
+5. Graphics Acceleration - on Ventura (13) and newer
-7. Automatic Lid Wake when at sleep
+6. Automatic Lid Wake when at sleep
-8. Fan reading (and so under Windows), so don't bother adding `SMCSuperIO.kext`
+7. Fan reading (and so under Windows), so don't bother adding `SMCSuperIO.kext`

 # Requirements
 1. **Ethernet** or Android Phone for USB Tethering<br >
    <sup>iPhone USB Tethering does not work in Recovery</sup>
 2. USB Drive <br >
-<sup>`>=4GB` for Onlline installer</sup>
+<sup> Atleast **4GB** for Onlline installer</sup>
 3. Replace mPCIe WiFi Card with an Intel one<br >
-<sup>`Optional` Notorious for having a really slow internet speed. >.
-Replace it with an Intel - this will save you from headache!
-There's no working kext for AR9565 on Monterey and newer, max speed is ≤ 200 kilobits under Big Sur and earlier.</sup>
+<sup>`Optional` Notorious for having a really slow internet speed under macOS.
+There's no working kext for AR9565 on Monterey and newer.</sup>

 # Preparation